Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 ![](/images/BoxOdin.jpg "Box Odin" )

-Because both Per and Roland told me by EU regulation it is not allowed to perform step 5 (the “heatshock”)  in the manual’s next section  “DNA transformation and CRISPR experiment” I stopped the experiment.
+Because both Per and Roland told me by EU regulation it is not allowed to perform step 5 (the “heatshock”)  in the manual’s next section  “DNA transformation and CRISPR experiment” I stopped the experiment here.

 ![](/images/12%20Heatshock%20in%20step%205.png "hetshock" )